 It’s all about herbs and acidity.

 Jalapeno soup is automatically quite acidic due to the peppers and onions in the recipe.
-Followed by fresh, lemony cilantro, we have all the pieces for a complex yet perfectly balanced cream of jalapeno soup!
+Followed by fresh, lemony cilantro, we have all the pieces for a complex yet perfectly balanced cream of jalapeno soup recipes!

 We like to use a cornstarch slurry.
 It thickens more effectively than flour with less and therefore doesn’t have as much of an impact on taste.